k18173007/TargetReady-Team2-ClickStreamDataPipeline/README.md

 ### Instructions

-To run the code in your environment change the following variables in ApplicationConstants file
+To run the code in your environment change the following variables in ApplicationConstants and mySqlConfig file

 ````
 SERVER_ID